 Going back to our original generator example, you wouldn't be required to use the RTU interface at all.
 Commercial power would fail, your batteries would gradually drain, and - when your remaining batteries hit a pre-programmed low threshold (ex.
 20%) - your RTU would latch the relay and turn on the generator.
 Of course, you'll get a notification of each alarm condition and the relay activation, but your RTU won't allow the site to go dark if you aren't paying attention.

-There are, in fact, different kind of electromechanical relays.
+There are, in fact, different kinds of electromechanical relays.
 There are technical differences between various types (Form A vs. Form C, for example), but a detailed explanation of these types is beyond the scope of this article.
 If your connected equipment demands a certain type, just make sure your RTU matches.

 Also, make sure you're setting your switch relays correctly for either "normally open" or "normally closed" operation.
 A "normally open" (NO) relay will be open when not activated (its "normal" state), but will latch closed when energized.
 A "normally closed" (NC) relay is just the opposite: closed unless it becomes energized.
 Your engineering decisions will determine whether you need NC or NO relays, but make sure you pick an RTU that matches your need (or gives you the choice to set each relay to either setting).